qadzek/link.vim/README.md

 Note that by default, `<LocalLeader>` is the backslash key.
 Run `:help link-mappings` to view how to change these key bindings.

-Read `:help link-configuration` to learn how to customize the heading, the position of the reference section, which lines to skip and more.
+Read `:help link-configuration` to learn how to customize or disable the heading, the position of the reference section, which lines to skip and more.

 The [Wiki][2] contains some snippets submitted by users, showing configuration for e.g. `gitcommit` buffers.